srichman333/srichman333/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Sarah Richman, and I am a rising junior at Brown University studying Applied Mathematics and Computer Science.
+My name is Sarah Richman, and I am a junior at Brown University studying Applied Mathematics and Computer Science.
 Check out my work at https://sarah-richman.com!